 Woidasky, J. and E. Cetinkaya.
 2021.
 Use pattern relevance for laptop repair and product lifetime.
 Journal of Cleaner Production 288: 125425.

+SUPPORTING INFORMATION

+The supporting information (SI) file included with this submission provides details of the methodology that was used to conduct, structure, and organize the literature review on which much of the insights and contributions of the full manuscript were built.
+A summary of repair barriers, motivations, and inherent temporal dimensions identified within the review, by source, is also included.

+TABLES

 Table 1: Distinguishing life-cycle phase and temporal distance elements affecting the decision to “repair-or-not-repair”*